smucclaw/documentation/docs/quickstart-installation.rst

 Black box: Liquor exercise example
 ----------------------------------

-In this particular tab is the :ref:`Learning L4_exercises`, given in grey cells.
+In this particular LegalSS spreadsheet tab is the :ref:`Learning L4_exercises`, given in grey cells.
 The grey box with words contains comments; these comments will not run as L4 code.

 The light blue box found in the first column shows you what cell is being selected and that will be edited if you type something.
 In this example screenshot, a cell highlighted in yellow is selected.